molily/molily.de/_posts/2020-11-21-testing-angular.md

 Our helpers `findEl` and `findComponent` are using this pattern as well.

-No we want to find a nested Component.
+Now we want to find a nested Component.
 We can use `query` together with the `By.directive` predicate function:

 ```typescript
 const counterEl = fixture.debugElement.query(